Shadrock/Mali-health-map/README.md

 <!-- If referring to URLs - remember that you'll need to enable your repo with GH pages _and_ upload your data before rendering it: otherwise, the URL for the data won't exist yet! -->

 ## Customizing Point Markers
 The point markers showing the Health sites are the default blue Leaflet map pins.
 These are okay, but it's always nice to customize your map.
-And, if you are showing multiple properties (i.e. tyipe of amenity) or want to create unique symbols, you can set your point symbols to be represented by an icon of your choosing.
+And, if you are showing multiple properties (i.e. type of amenity) or want to create unique symbols, you can set your point symbols to be represented by an icon of your choosing.
 The steps towards doing this are quite easy, and you can use the [Leaflet icon class](https://leafletjs.com/reference-1.7.1.html#icon) to set up your parameters.
 You have a few choices for your custom icons:
 - [Mapbox Maki](https://github.com/jseppi/Leaflet.MakiMarkers): this Leaflet plug-in allows you to use icons from the [Mapbox Maki library](https://labs.mapbox.com/maki-icons/).
 You will need to use your Mapbox API token for this.
 - [Font Awesome](https://github.com/lvoogdt/Leaflet.awesome-markers): this Leaflet plug-in allows you to use the open source [Font Awesome icon library](https://fontawesome.com).
 - Create your own!
 You can make your own icons by using an existing image or creating one and uploading it to your server (in this case our Github repo).
 A great place to get fantastic icons is the [Noun Project](https://thenounproject.com/).
 In fact, the [U.N.
 Office for the Coordination of Humanitarian Affairs](https://www.unocha.org/) (or OCHA) maintains [a standard set of icons on the Noun Project](https://thenounproject.com/ochavisual/collection/ocha-humanitarian-icons-v02/)!